Jungyoonlim/Simulation/README.md

-# Simulation: 3D Robotics Simulation Engine.
+# Simulation: 3D Object Viewer and Annotator.

 ## Overview
 This project aims to create an advanced 3D model viewer and annotator using `Three.js` and React.
 This tool is designed for developers and researchers focused on 3D objects, enabling the visualization and annotation.
-Our goal is to provide a platform that facilitates the development and testing of robotics algorithms, object manipulation, and scenario simulations.

 ## Features
 - 3D Model Viewing: Load and display `.obj` files within a 3D environment.